niemopen/niem-naming-design-rules/niem-ndr.md

 * `xs:choice`
 * `xs:any` and `@xs:anyAttribute`

 An extension schema document may be intended for a particular information exchange specification.
 An extension schema documents may also, like reference schema documents, be optional and over-inclusive, intended for reuse in multiple information exchange specifications.
 As with reference schema documents, when a developer subsets, profiles, or augments an extension schema document, the result is a subset schema document or message schema document.
+There can only be one schema document marked as a reference or extension schema document for a namespace.

 Note that exchange specifications may define schemas that meet the criteria of reference schemas for those components that its developers wish to nominate for later inclusion in NIEM Core or in domains.